conversationai/conversationai-moderator/README.md

 (Replace localhost with the address of your server if you are not running locally.)

+In a production setting, you'll also have to set the following:

+* `API_URL`: URL for the API endpoint
+* `FRONTEND_URL`: URL for the Frontend endpoint
+* `TOKEN_SECRET`: A secret used to generate authentication tokens.

 ### System setup:

 Install mysql, node, npm and redis.
 Instructions for Ubuntu: